Table of Contents

 Architecture at a glance

-Stratara ships 20 packages organized into three tiers.
+Stratara ships 24 packages: 22 runtime packages organized into three tiers (below), plus two test-support packages (Stratara.Testing, Stratara.Testing.EntityFrameworkCore) referenced only from test projects.
 Each tier may only depend on tiers at or below its own number.
 The dependency direction is enforced by ProjectReferences in the repo — no cyclic references, no consumer references.

 Tier layout